dbetchkal/NPS-ActiveSpace/README.md

 The `active-space` module is a CLI implementation of observer-based audibility modelling procedures.
 It produces an active space estimate through synthesis.
 This module exists primarially as a wrapper for the `FORTRAN`-based physics engine `Nord2000` as implemented in `NMSIM`.
 Previously-saved `ground-truthing.Annotations` files are required as an input.
 Diverse spatial and sound source inputs are also required to stage the `NMSIM` simulation (see [Ikelheimer and Plotkin 2005](https://github.com/dbetchkal/NMSIM-Python/blob/main/NMSIM/Manual/NMSim%20Manual.pdf)).

-Detailed [CLI documentation is available to configure a model](https://github.com/dbetchkal/NPS-ActiveSpace/tree/Analysis/_DENA#generate-active-space) to synthesize the optimal active space estimate for a park listener in a specific location.
+Detailed [CLI documentation is available to configure a synthesis](https://github.com/dbetchkal/NPS-ActiveSpace/tree/Analysis/_DENA#generate-active-space) of the optimal active space estimate for a park listener in a specific location.

 ## audible-transits